Binary0101Devil/Network-Penetration-Testing/OSCP/Machines/HTB/Lame/README.md

 ```
 script -qc /bin/bash /dev/null
 ```
-"script" ---->>>>  is a command-line utility that creates a typescript of a terminal session.
+"script" ---->>>>  is a command-line utility that creates a typescript of a terminal session.<br>
-"-q" ---->>>>  flag tells "script" to run in quiet mode, which suppresses extra messages from being printed on the console.
+"-q" ---->>>>  flag tells "script" to run in quiet mode, which suppresses extra messages from being printed on the console.<br>
-"c" ---->>>>  flag tells "script" to capture the output to the specified file, in this case, "/dev/null", which is a special file that discards any data written to it.
+"c" ---->>>>  flag tells "script" to capture the output to the specified file, in this case, "/dev/null", which is a special file that discards any data written to it.<br>
-"/bin/bash" ---->>>>  is the shell interpreter that executes the commands in the script.
+"/bin/bash" ---->>>>  is the shell interpreter that executes the commands in the script.<br>
-"/dev/null" ---->>>>  is a special file that discards any data written to it.
+"/dev/null" ---->>>>  is a special file that discards any data written to it.<br>

 #   Exploitation #2: Distcc